Skin Face Mapping

 Spots on the forehead tend to indicate a stressed bladder or digestive system.

 To help ease this, try increasing your intake of water, green tea, and fiber-rich foods that help dispel toxins and excess waste.
 Contact spots are also common in this area where grease or products from the hair can creep onto the face, so try and keep your hair up and out of the way.

 Alcohol and dairy are said to be the main causes of spots in this area as well as reactions to food allergies.
 This is t-zone acne.
 More sebaceous glands in this area mean bigger pores which can lead to excess oil production, comedones, and inflamed spots.

 Zone 4 & 10, 6 & 8

 Spots close to your ear and even dark circles around the eyes can be caused by dehydration.
-Make sure you keep well hydrated throughout the day by drinking, at least, eight glasses of water a day and avoiding coffee, tea and salt whenever possible.
+Make sure you keep well hydrated throughout the day by drinking, at least, eight glasses of water a day and avoiding coffee, tea, and salt whenever possible.

 This area is skin is full of dilated pores so make sure your make-up brushes and anything that you bring close to your face are kept clean and products are noncomedogenic.
-Try to reduce high blood pressure for an internal solution to clearing spots in this area.
+Try to reduce high blood pressure for an internal solution to clear spots in this area.

 Zones 5 & 9